dizact/Front-end-Developer-Interview-Questions/README.md

 * Write a simple slideshow page
 	* Bonus points if it does not use JS.
 * What tools do you use to test your code's performance?
+	* page speed, monitor tab
 * If you could master one technology this year, what would it be?
+	* node or ruby
 * Name 3 ways to decrease page load. (perceived or actual load time)
+	* Put javascript files at the bottom.
+Lazy load images, or load after rest of page has loaded, optimize images, decrease https requests
 * Explain the importance of standards.

 ## HTML-Specific Questions: